Passenger 57

 Passenger 57 is a 1992 American action thriller film directed by Kevin Hooks.
-The film stars Wesley Snipes and Bruce Payne, with Snipes portraying a security consultant who finds himself forced to foil a plot to free a captive terrorist during a commercial airline flight.
+The film stars Wesley Snipes and Bruce Payne, with Snipes portraying security consultant John Cutter who finds himself forced to foil a plot to free captive terrorist Charles Rane during a commercial airline flight.
 Critical reviews were mixed, but the film was a box-office success, and made Snipes a popular action hero icon.

 Plot

 British international terrorist and narcotics kingpin Charles Rane, whose career has been dubbed as "The Rane of Terror" by the media, is arrested by the FBI and local authorities in Miami, just as he is about to undergo plastic surgery in order to evade law enforcement.
 The FBI make plans to return Rane to Los Angeles to stand trial.

-Widowed law enforcement veteran John Cutter has served an honorable career as a reputable police officer, decorated soldier, and reliable Secret Service agent known for his tough stance on high-level crimes.
-Having constantly been haunted by the memories of his wife's death in a convenience store robbery, Cutter has launched a course specializing in training flight attendants in self-defense.
+Widowed law enforcement veteran John Cutter has served an honorable career as a reputable police officer, decorated soldier, and reliable Secret Service Special Agent known for his tough stance on high-level crimes.
+Having constantly been haunted by the memories of his wife's death in a convenience store robbery, Cutter has launched a course specializing in training airline flight crews, including flight attendants, in anti-terrorism measures and self-defense.
 After one class, Cutter is approached by an old friend, Sly Delvecchio, who offers Cutter the vice presidency of a new anti-terrorism unit for his company, Atlantic International Airlines.
 Cutter is reluctant, but Delvecchio and the company's president, Stuart Ramsey, eventually convince him to accept the offer.

 Cutter boards as the 57th passenger on an Atlantic International flight to Los Angeles (a Lockheed L-1011 TriStar), where one of his students, Marti Slayton, is one of the flight attendants.
-Rane and his two FBI escorts are also aboard.
-After the flight takes off, several henchmen in Rane's employ, posing as flight attendants and passengers, kill the FBI agents, release Rane, and secure the plane by also killing the captain.
-Cutter, in the lavatory at the time, manages to use the plane's on-board phone to warn Delvecchio of the situation, but Cutter is soon caught by one of Rane's henchmen.
+Rane and his two FBI escorts Agents Manning and Duncan are also aboard.
+After the flight takes off, several henchmen in Rane's employ, posing as flight attendants and passengers, kill Manning and Duncan, release Rane, and secure the plane by also killing the captain.
+Cutter, in the lavatory at the time, manages to use the plane's on-board phone to warn Delvecchio of the situation, but Cutter is soon caught by Allen, one of Rane's henchmen.

-Cutter overpowers the henchman and takes his weapon; he then uses him (in a chokehold) as a shield to confront Rane, but an indifferent Rane shows his ruthlessness by murdering both a passenger and the henchman in cold blood; Cutter realizes he is outmatched and escapes with Marti to the cargo hold.
+Cutter overpowers Allen and takes his weapon; he then uses him (in a chokehold) as a shield to confront Rane, but an indifferent Rane shows his ruthlessness by murdering both Douglas, a passenger and Allen in cold blood; Cutter realizes he is outmatched and escapes with Marti to the cargo hold.
 Cutter dispatches another of Rane's men, Vincent, who masquerades as a caterer.
 Cutter trips circuitry to dump the plane's fuel, forcing Rane to order the surviving pilots to land at a small Louisiana airfield.
-As Cutter and Marti prepare to escape upon touchdown, Marti is caught by Forget and he kicks Cutter out of the plane.
+As Cutter and Marti prepare to escape upon touchdown, Marti is caught by one of the terrorists, Forget, and he kicks Cutter out of the plane.
 He is arrested by local sheriff Leonard Biggs, who thinks he is a terrorist, and takes him to the airport building.